Welcome to the Bow River Blog guided fishing tour page!

 Our guiding service will take you from within the city limits of Calgary, all the way through to the Carseland Weir.
 This is the trophy section of the Bow River.
 I have fished the Bow River waters from Calgary to Carseland for over 15 years, and know this river very intimately.
 I have studied and learned how to fish this intimidating river system.

-This guiding service is a personal one-on-one fishing trip of a life time.
-We will start our day early in the morning and fish until we reach our destination point with plenty of stops along the way.
-I am by no means a fly-fisherman, this service will be geared more towards the spinner fisherman, but all types of fisherman are welcome.
+This Bow River guiding service is a personal fishing trip of a life time.
+The day will start early in the morning and we will fish until we reach our destination point with plenty of stops along the way to fish the banks.
 This trip will be tailor made for you with nothing less than massive trout being caught.
+This Bow River fishing guide service is for the spinner fisherman.
+The guys who chuck crankbaits, jerkbaits, spinner baits and all other hardware known to catch big fish.
+You need not be a pro fisherman to use our guiding service; kids, fishermen and women of all skill levels are welcome.

 What you will need to bring?

-If you plan to fly fish, bring your rod/rods and all the flies you will need for your trip.
-Waders and boots will also be required.
+Waders and boots will be required if you plan to wade in the river.
 Please no studded boots only felt soled boots.
-If you are a spin fisherman, you can bring your own rods if you choose or I can supply you with two rods for the day’s trip.
-The rods I supply are Pfluger Trion, Berkley Precision Tech rods with Pflueger President Reels.
-Please bring sunscreen, insect repellent, and a warm jacket for those days a storm decides to blow in.
+You can bring your own rods if you choose or I can supply you with two rods for the day’s trip.
+The rods I supply are Pfluger Trion, Berkley Series One rods with Pflueger President Reels.
+Please bring sunscreen, insect repellent, a hat to keep the sun off your head, and a warm jacket and rain gear for those days a storm decides to blow in.

 What we will provide!